puppetlabs/puppetlabs-tomcat/README.md

 #####`purge_realms`

 Specifies whether to purge any unmanaged Realm elements from the configuration file.
 Valid options: 'true' and 'false'.
 Default: 'false'.
+If two Realms are defined for a specific server config only use purge_realms for the first realm and ensure the realms enforce a strict order between each other.

 #####`user`